lrgc01/Orm_deploy/README.md

 As explained above, some other extra-vars may be used, but all have their own default values already defined in roles/\*/defaults/main.yml.

-It is possible to run just the git parts:
+It is possible to specify --tags and run just the "git_config" parts:

 (after the shell script header!!)
 ```